Bays

 Bristol Bay Facts: Alaska’s Sockeye Salmon Sanctuary

-Photo Sockeye salmon
+Photo Sockeye Salmon

 Bristol Bay, located in southwestern Alaska, is home to one of the most productive and sustainable wild salmon fisheries in the world.
 The bay covers an area of over 40,000 square miles and is fed by several major rivers, including the Nushagak, Kvichak, and Naknek.
 The region is known for its pristine waters, diverse wildlife, and breathtaking landscapes, making it a popular destination for outdoor enthusiasts and nature lovers.
 Bristol Bay is also home to several indigenous communities, including the Yup’ik, Dena’ina, and Alutiiq peoples, who have relied on the salmon fishery for thousands of years.